Give BOSH! a Shout

 Classic Victoria Sponge

-A British classic, this Victoria sponge is good enough for the Queen herself!
+A British classic, this vegan friendly Victoria sponge recipe is good enough for the Queen herself!
 Somehow - it tastes even better than it looks!
 (And we can all agree it looks pretty darn gorgeous).
-The sponge is fluffy, the buttercream is sweet and smooth, we can guarantee it’s going to be your new favourite cake!
+The sponge is fluffy, the dairy free buttercream is sweet and smooth, we can guarantee it’s going to be your new favourite cake!

 - 550g plain flour